patricktrainer/patricktrainer.github.io/content/posts/Using-Self-Joins-To-Calculate-Your-Retention-Chur.md

 group by 1
 ```
 We’ve changed our query in two ways:
-1. left join: This includes every row from last month, not just the ones with users who were active this month.This leaves us with a table of users who were active last month but not this month, which once again we can group and count over!Here it is:
+1. left join: This includes every row from last month, not just the ones with users who were active this month.
+This leaves us with a table of users who were active last month but not this month, which once again we can group and count over!
+Here it is:
 ```
 with first_activity as (
 select user_id, date(min(created_at)) as month